This Is What “Never Settle for Mediocrity” Gets Wrong

 Most people are ordinary in many ways.

-But the “never settle” mindset often collapses those two into the same category, as if any form of ordinariness must be resisted at all costs.
+But the “never settle” mindset often lumps those two together, as if any form of ordinariness should be resisted at all costs.

 Why Constant Dissatisfaction Becomes Toxic

-But chronic dissatisfaction quietly erodes your ability to enjoy life as it is.
+Healthy ambition helps move you forward.
+But chronic dissatisfaction slowly wears away your ability to enjoy life as it is.

-When people internalize “never settle” too deeply, they may:
+When people internalize “never settle for mediocrity” too deeply, they may:

 - Constantly compare themselves to others

-- Feel behind regardless of what they achieve
+- Feel behind no matter what they achieve

 - Struggle to feel genuinely fulfilled

-Nothing ever feels quite sufficient, because the standard keeps shifting upward right after each milestone.
+Nothing ever feels quite enough because the standard keeps moving higher right after every milestone.

-What you thought would be “enough” quickly becomes the new baseline instead of a finish line.
+What you once thought would be “enough” quickly becomes the new baseline rather than the finish line.

-Over time, this creates a kind of psychological instability:
+Over time, this creates a kind of psychological instability where brief highs from achievement are quickly followed by a sense of emotional emptiness.

-And then the cycle starts again — chase, achieve, reset, repeat — without much lasting satisfaction in between.
+And then the cycle starts all over again—chase, achieve, reset, repeat—with very little lasting satisfaction in between.

 The Difference Between Growth and Escaping Yourself

-This is one of the most important distinctions in the entire conversation.
+This is one of the most important distinctions in the entire discussion.

 Healthy growth comes from: